 Uncontrollable vomiting.
 Dehydration.
 Long hospital stays.
 Recurrent bouts of sickness.
 All of these words have been used to describe cannabinoid hyperemesis syndrome (CHS).

-If you’ve used marijuana products regularly for years, you could be at risk for it.
-And CHS is so dangerous that you could lose your life.
+If you’ve used marijuana products regularly for years or have a marijuana addiction, you could be at risk for this rare condition.
+And CHS is so dangerous that it may be potentially fatal.

 What Causes CHS?

-Doctors recently discovered cannabinoid hyperemesis syndrome, and plenty of studies are underway to determine why it happens.
+CHS is caused by chronic, daily marijuana use.
+Doctors recently discovered cannabinoid hyperemesis syndrome and plenty of studies are underway to determine why it happens.
 A picture is becoming clear, and it could be alarming to anyone with a long history of marijuana use.

 A typical person with CHS has used marijuana for about 19 years.
 They visited emergency rooms more than seven times before doctors discovered why they started vomiting and couldn’t stop.

-Doctors often recommend marijuana use to help people cope with cancer-related or chronic vomiting.
-Cannabinoids, the active ingredients in marijuana, latch to receptors in the intestine, and they seem to ease digestive upset.
+Doctors may recommend medical marijuana use to help people cope with cancer-related or chronic nausea.
+Cannabinoids, the active ingredients in marijuana, bind to receptors in the intestine, and they seem to ease digestive upset.

-In other words, the drug you might use to treat nausea in low doses can have the opposite effect in high doses.
-And unfortunately, since so many of us believe that marijuana eases nausea, people with cannabinoid hyperemesis syndrome might turn to the very drug harming them in a misguided attempt to get relief.
+In other words, the drug you might use to treat nausea in low doses can have the opposite effect in high doses over time.
+And unfortunately, since so many people believe that marijuana eases nausea, people with cannabinoid hyperemesis syndrome might turn to marijuana in a misguided attempt to get relief.
 This can lead to a long cycle of use and sickness.

 3 CHS Phases & Symptoms